The Bachelor’s Degree

 Students should be aware that required courses are not offered every semester.
 Students are strongly advised to consult with their academic advisor or faculty advisor before registering.
 To ensure that all course work is properly integrated, students are encouraged to work out plans for their academic careers in conjunction with their LES advisor.

 The Legal Studies B.A. degree requires each student to take a minimum of three hours of internship for their ECCE Engagement Experience requirement.
-Students may take up to six hours of internship; any hours beyond three will be credited as elective hours.
+Students may take up to six hours of internship towards the ECCE requirement; any hours beyond six will be credited as general elective hours.
 Double majors may have different internship requirements and should consult with their LES and other major advisor.

 When necessary and advisable, students may waive the program’s three-hour internship requirement and substitute another ECCE course in its place.
 Waivers are given only in exceptional cases.

-Students who double-major in Legal Studies and Political Science may count cross-listed courses with a PSC prefix as electives in Legal Studies.
+Students who double-major in Legal Studies and Political Science may count cross-listed courses with a PSC/LES prefix as electives in Legal Studies.

 |Core courses – required of all undergraduate students|